mirmeep/blog.arthub.studio/content/about/_index.md

 Art Hub Studio LLC is a startup company dedicated to solving two major problems with online art sales; fair revenue to artists and standards for high quality prints.

-As of now, we are only selling stretched canvas and wall posters of artwork.
+As of now, we are only selling stretched canvas and fine art prints of artwork.
 As the company grows, we'll incorporate the sale of original art and possibly other printing methods.
 {{% /bootstrap-col %}}

 {{< bootstrap-col class="main-text-block col-md-5 mx-auto" >}}